Increasing your EQ and AQ may help prevent and reduce Occupational Overload

 EQ (Emotional Intelligence) is defined as our ability to understand and navigate our own emotions and the emotions of others to respond appropriately to any given challenging situation.

 How working to increase your EQ may help:

 - Heightens your ability to recognise your own emotional needs, such as when you are starting to feel the effects of stress at work (self-awareness);

 - Increases your self-awareness so that you can proactively take steps to manage your emotions, such as investing in self-care and recovery activities (self-management);

 - Strengthens your willingness to ask for help, and seek social support from others when needed (vulnerability)

-AQ (Adaptability) is defined as our ability to cope and thrive with change, by demonstrating flexibility to self and others, remaining open and curious, unlearning and relearning, refocusing resilience to persist, delaying personal gratification for greater gain, applying problem-solving skills, and tolerating failure through to succeeding.
+AQ (Adaptability) is defined as our ability to cope and thrive with change by demonstrating flexibility to self and others, remaining open and curious, unlearning and relearning, refocusing resilience to persist, delaying personal gratification for more significant gain, applying problem-solving skills, and tolerating failure through to succeeding.

 - Increases your ability to generate different or unique solutions to a problem (e.g., high workload, time pressure) by job crafting in innovative and collaborative ways (problem-solving)